mykki92/CI_PP5_SOUNDCHECK/README.md

 </details>

 ### Add Post
-- Contains image, caption and post.
+- Contains image, caption and tags.
-- Post field is optional.
+- Caption field is optional, while the tags field is required to make the posts more compatible with filtered searching.
 - Allows users to share their pictures with others, will be displayed on their profile page, the home page and the feed of users that have followed them.
 - User stories covered: 7, 8, 16